Representation theory of the Galilean group: Casimir invariants

 as well as of the above mass-shell invariant and central charge.

+Schur's lemma

 Using Schur's lemma, in an irreducible unitary representation, all these Casimir invariants are multiples of the identity.
 Call these coefficients m and mE_{0} and (in the case of 3 + 1 dimensions) w, respectively.
 Recalling that we are considering unitary representations here, we see that these eigenvalues have to be real numbers.